-Hi, my name is Jeff Bowman.
-Despite all the titles that I’ve had throughout my career, the one that really matters to me is “Creative.”
-I am a CREATIVE, with a capital “C,” first and foremost.
+Despite the various titles that I’ve had throughout my career, the one that matters most to me is the title of “Creative,” with a capital “C.”

-I try to talk to one targeted person and tell the most compelling story to that person that has “wisdom, wonder and delight.”* I specialize in helping develop, discover and define a brand for maximum impact on your target audience.
+My aim is to speak to “THAT one person” and tell the most compelling story to that person that has “wisdom, wonder and delight.”* I specialize in helping develop, discover and define a brand for maximum impact on your target audience.
 Then, ideas, ideas, ideas.
-My strength is brainstorming and facilitating others in the brainstorming and creative processes all the way to high quality execution.
+One of my strengths is brainstorming and facilitating others in the brainstorming and creative processes all the way to high quality execution.
+(See a visual example of this in an environmental form, below)

 I have worked for a wide range of clients, businesses and consumer products.
-If it can be designed, me and the teams I assemble can design it in whatever media is required.
-I’ve done everything from the basics of digital advertising campaigns, brand design; logos, brochures, web sites or direct mail pieces to the more unexpected; stadium ribbon board animations, international retail production or national TV ad campaigns.
+If it can be designed, me and the appropriate team I assemble can design it in whatever media is required.
+I’ve done everything from the basics of digital advertising campaigns, brand design, logos, brochures, web sites or direct mail pieces to the more unexpected, stadium ribbon board animations, international retail production and national TV ad campaigns.

 BRAND DEVELOPMENT PHILOSOPHY